A new graph-based two-sample test for multivariate and object data

 \subsection{Social network}

-The MIT Media Laboratory conducted a study following 87 subjects\footnote{There were 106 subjects in the study, but only 87 of them made calls within themselves.}, students and staff in an institute, who used mobile phones with pre-installed software that can record call logs from July 2004 to June 2005 \citep{eagle2009inferring}.
+The MIT Media Laboratory conducted a study following 106 subjects, students and staff in an institute, who used mobile phones with pre-installed software that can record call logs from July 2004 to June 2005 \citep{eagle2009inferring}.
 Given the richness of this data set, lots of aspects can be studied.
 One question of interest is whether phone call patterns on \emph{weekdays} are different from those on \emph{weekends}.
 They can be viewed as representations of professional relationship and personal relationship, respectively.

-We bin the phone calls by day and, for each day, construct a directed phone-call network with the 87 subjects as nodes and a directed edge pointing from person $i$ to person $j$ if person $i$ made at least one call to person $j$ on that day.
+We bin the phone calls by day and, for each day, construct a directed phone-call network with the 106 subjects as nodes and a directed edge pointing from person $i$ to person $j$ if person $i$ made at least one call to person $j$ on that day.
+Among the 106 subjects, 87 of them made calls within themselves during the study.
 The distance between two networks is defined as the number of different directed edges in them (the direction matters). $k$-MSTs are constructed on the pooled 330 networks based on this distance.
 The $p$-values of the edge-count test and the new test on $k$-MSTs for different $k$'s are shown in Figure \ref{fig:pvalue}.
-We see that, the new test rejects the null hypothesis on all $k$-MSTs at 0.05 significance level except the 1-MST, while the edge-count test does not reject on any of them.
-We have learned from the simulation studies in Section \ref{sec:power} that making the similarity graph slightly denser than the 1-MST would increase the power of the test.
-In this case, the new test on 1-MST is not powerful enough.
+We see that the new test rejects the null hypothesis on all $k$-MSTs, from 1-MST to 10-MST, at 0.05 significance level, while the edge-count test does not reject on any of them.
 So the conclusion from the new test is to reject the null hypothesis while the conclusion from the edge-count test is not to reject the null hypothesis.